VictorFromTheInternet/VictorFromTheInternet/README.md

 ## Hi there 👋
+My name is Victor Arreola, I'm a Computer Science graduate from North East Texas Community College and currently an Application Developer for Guaranty Bank and Trust.

 <!--
 **VictorFromTheInternet/VictorFromTheInternet** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.